How to Record a Sales Receipt in QuickBooks 2014

 (Optional) To print a copy of the receipt, click the Print button.

-The Previous, Next, Find, Spelling, History, and Time/Cost buttons on the Enter Sales Receipts window work identically to the same buttons on the Create Invoices window.
+The Previous, Next, Find, Spelling, Show/Hide History, and Time/Cost buttons in the Enter Sales Receipts window work identically to the same buttons in the Create Invoices window.

 Click the Save & Close or Save & New button to save the sales receipt.

-These buttons work the same way for the Enter Sales Receipts window as they do for the Create Invoices window.
+These buttons work the same way in the Enter Sales Receipts window as they do in the Create Invoices window.

 Both the Create Invoices window and the Enter Sales Receipts window include a Print Later check box in the toolbar on the Main tab.
 If you select this check box, QuickBooks adds the invoice or sales receipt to its list of unprinted invoices or sales receipts.

 You can print invoices and sales receipts that appear on either side of these lists by choosing the File→Print Forms command and then choosing either the Invoices or Sales Receipt command.
 There’s also an Email Later check box that you can select if you want to e-mail a receipt later.